bionicop/Digital-Garden/Sem_3/IT/Notes/Module_1/Client Server Model.md

 ```
 ## **Gopher Service**
 - Internet Gopher Protocol ==acts as distributed document delivery system==.
-- Gopher Client software presents users with a *hierarchy of items and directories like a file system*.
+- Gopher Client software presents users with a *heirarchy of items and directories like a file system*.
 ## **Instant Messaging**
 - *Enables to create* a **private chat room** *with another individual*.
 ## **Internet Relay Chat**